Ashokroy20/python-program/README.md

 use conditional execution and the continue statement to "eat" the following vowels A, E, I, O, U from the inputted word;
 print the uneaten letters to the screen, each one of them on a separate line.
 Test your program with the data we've provided for you.

+3. The continue statement – the Pretty Vowel Eater Scenario
+Your task here is even more special than before: you must redesign the (ugly) vowel eater from the previous lab and create a better, upgraded (pretty) vowel eater!
+Write a program that uses:

+a for loop;
+the concept of conditional execution (if-elif-else) the continue statement.
+Your program must:

+ask the user to enter a word;
+use user_word = user_word.upper() to convert the word entered by the user to upper case; we'll talk about string methods and the upper() method very soon - don't worry;
+use conditional execution and the continue statement to "eat" the following vowels A, E, I, O, U from the inputted word;
+assign the uneaten letters to the word_without_vowels variable and print the variable to the screen.
+Look at the code in the editor.
+We've created word_without_vowels and assigned an empty string to it.
+Use concatenation operation to ask Python to combine selected letters into a longer string during subsequent loop turns, and assign it to the word_without_vowels variable.

+Test your program with the data we've provided for you.